To create your

 jina hub new wizard you can choose from four Dockerfile templates:

-You don’t need to bump the Jina version
+If you push your Executor to the Executor Hub, you don’t need to bump the Jina version

 Hub Executors are version-agnostic.
 When you pull an Executor from Executor Hub, it will select the right Jina version for you.
 You don’t need to upgrade your version of Jina.